 For many people in Lancaster, every month is a financial struggle.
 When you fight to pay one bill, another payment is due elsewhere.
 The reasons these difficulties exist are numerous.
-People who suffered an unforeseen medical condition, a job loss, reduced hours at work, or any other event that takes an economic toll, can quickly find themselves receiving shut-off notices and threats of foreclosure in the mail.
+People who suffer an unforeseen medical condition, a job loss, reduced hours at work, or any other event that takes an economic toll can quickly find themselves receiving shut-off notices and threats of foreclosure in the mail.
 Bankruptcy is an option for people overwhelmed by debt.

 Chapter 7 Bankruptcy in Lancaster, Pennsylvania

 The most common type, or chapter, is Chapter 7 bankruptcy.
 Often called a straight or liquidation bankruptcy, Chapter 7 is designed for filers with limited income and assets.
 The primary benefit of Chapter 7 is that an individual or couple could quickly eliminate a substantial portion of their unsecured debt, including credit cards, medical bills, personal loans, utility bills, repossession deficiencies, certain judgments, and other types of financial obligations.